 Mandatory Central Provident Fund (CPF) contributions.
 Working PRs and their employers are required to contribute to Singapore's mandatory national savings program, the Central Provident Fund.
 CPF is a comparatively safe and high yielding savings vehicle.
 Compulsory contributions and all earnings are Singapore tax free.
 (Also, Singapore provides income tax breaks for some voluntary CPF contributions and top ups.
 It's often wise for new PRs to make substantial voluntary CPF contributions/top ups to their MediSave and Special Accounts, at least up to their income tax break limits if possible.)
 CPF savings can be used for retirement and also for medical care, insurance, and certain real estate purchases in Singapore.
 Many individuals would voluntarily contribute to CPF if they could.
 However, there are some possible disadvantages.
 Take home pay is reduced compared to a similarly situated foreign worker.
 Also, those PRs with limited non-CPF savings who plan to retire outside Singapore could end up somewhat "over-invested" in CPF assets and thus incur some currency risk.
 In rare cases CPF assets and payments might cause reductions in a PR's entitled benefits from other countries.

 MediShield Life.
 Singapore requires PRs, no matter where they live, to pay MediShield Life premiums (taxes).
 MediShield Life provides a basic set of medical insurance benefits at public hospitals (and to a limited extent at public clinics) in Singapore, with benefits designed for citizens staying in B2 or C public hospital wards.
 (Charges are higher for PRs while MediShield Life payouts are the same, so PRs experience a greater coverage gap with MediShield Life alone.)
 The premiums are set annually and increase with age, and they are paid from CPF MediSave funds (if there are MediSave funds available; otherwise the premiums must be paid out of pocket).
 Individuals with preexisting conditions are covered, although a 30% higher premium may apply for up to 10 years.
-The premiums are not adjusted for income except for the very poorest, when they are subsidized or waived, so lower middle class PRs pay exactly the same MediShield Life taxes as the wealthiest PRs.
+Some PRs (particularly retired PRs) may qualify for MediShield Life premium subsidies of up to 25%.
 Extra cost Integrated Shield insurance policies are available to supplement MediShield Life, and since PRs already have mandatory MediShield Life (and somewhat subsidized charges in the public medical system) they pay a lower premium for an Integrated Shield plan than foreigners do.
 PRs and citizens also enjoy a wider choice of Integrated Shield plans than foreigners, although most of the lowest cost plans (designed to cover care in public hospitals in B1 ward) reduce coverage benefits for PRs.
 Whether a particular PR gets value-for-money from MediShield Life is highly situational.

 CareShield Life.
 Singapore requires PRs born after 1979 to pay CareShield Life premiums starting from age 30 or when PR status is granted, whichever is later.
 CareShield Life pays a monthly benefit for life when an individual is severely disabled, defined as an inability to perform at least 3 out of 6 "Activities of Daily Living."
 PRs born before 1980 who are not disabled can voluntarily join the program.
 Private insurance carriers offer optional supplemental policies to CareShield Life.
 Disability insurance in some form is quite important, but CareShield Life isn't always the best fit.
 Please note that CareShield Life coverage ends (and with no refund of premiums) if/when Singaporean citizenship or PR status ends.